 It’s true that many of my posts focus on rare and desirable hi-fi equipment.
 People like reading about that gear and I certainly enjoy working on it.… Read more

 Over the last couple of months I’ve been ‘secretly’ acquiring some vinyl goodies.
 First, I purchased a mint condition Fidelity Research FR-1 Mk 3 moving coil cartridge…

 I followed that up with a matching Fidelity Research RS-141 one-piece milled aluminum headshell.
 These wonderful pieces of Japanese analog engineering partner up with my Jelco SA-750D tonearm, Kenwood KD-600 direct-drive turntable and (of course) Fidelity Research XF-1 M step-up transformer.… Read more

-Liquid Audio, located in Carine, Western Australia, offers audio TLC, premium service and repairs for all classic & vintage hi-fi electronics and turntables.
+Liquid Audio, located in Carine, Western Australia, proudly offers service and repairs for all classic hi-fi electronics and turntables.

 Hi vinyl lovers, I recently serviced and repaired yet another Denon DP-1200 direct drive turntable with speed control issues.
 This particular Denon DP-1200 was cosmetically good, but would not hold the correct speed.
 The fine speed adjustment control was also very ‘touchy’ and the platter speed would vary wildly when it was used.

 These are faults commonly associated with the DP-1200 and other direct drive decks, once they reach a certain age.… Read more